 For more on headphones check out the 6 best headsets for online class.

-Dedicated webcam – Optional but suggested
+Dedicated webcam – Option

 With online teaching your most important tool is actually your camera.
 For most laptops, you get a 720P full HD webcam.
 Your integrated camera is “good enough” but if you want to improve the look of your online class then consider getting a dedicate webcam.